jmbredenberg/Mafia-rules/README.md

 ###Gay Knight

 At the start of game, each Gay Knight will know the identity of their partner, who is also a Gay Knight.
 If a Gay Knight dies, then their partner will die at the end of the following day (For example, if the mafia kill a Gay Knight at 6 PM Tuesday, their partner will die at 11 PM Wednesday).
-Twice per game, if a Gay Knight's partner is dead, they may guess their partner's killer (Note: They don't gather clues and are immune to mafia powers that trick investigators).
-If they guess correctly, then they are allowed to kill their partner's killer by tapping them on the shoulder and saying "KABOOM."
-Additionally, if a Gay Knight guesses correctly, they may respond to anyone who tries to use "BANG" on them by saying "I do not die" (You have 10 seconds to say this).
+Twice per game, if a Gay Knight's partner is dead, they may guess their partner's killer (Note: They are immune to mafia powers that trick investigators).
+If they guess correctly, then they are allowed to kill their partner's killer by tapping them on the shoulder and saying "BANG."
+Additionally, if a Gay Knight guesses correctly, they may respond to anyone who tries to kill them by saying "I do not die" (You have 10 seconds to say this).
+Role distributions will be weighted very slightly toward an increased number of gay knights.

 ###Innocent Child

 The innocent child is allowed to use the phrase "I am an Innocent child and I trust you" in person only.
 No one else is allowed to use this phrase.
 The mafia have an ability that allows them to kill innocent children more easily.

+###Stalker

+The stalker chooses a person to stalk each day.
+If person X is being stalked by stalker Y, they are informed that they are being stalked, but not told who is stalking them.
+If person X makes any successful kills while being stalked, their stalker is notified that they made the kill.
+If stalker Y has ever stalked person X before, they may not do so again, though stalker Z may stalk person X. No manipulation abilities will prevent the stalker from learning if their target makes a kill.
+Mafia have an ability that allows them to simulate the stalker role.

+###Group Investigator

+The group investigator acts the same as a regular investigator, but their investigations ask about whether a set of n people killed X. If any of those n people would have returned positive for killing X in regular investigation, the group investigator is told "Yes, someone in that set killed X." Otherwise they are told No.

+The group investigator cannot make investigations two days in a row.
+If their most recent investigation was m days ago, they can ask about any set of size at most 1+2+...+m.
+For example, if a group investigator made an investigation on day 3, then they cannot make an investigation on day 4.
+They can ask about a set of at most 3 people on day 5, or can ask about a set of at most 6 people on day 6, or 10 people on day 7, or so on until they make an investigation, at which point their set size resets to 0.

 ##Elected Roles

 Players may make petitions to elect a player to an office, or to impeach a player from that office.
 Any player can sign each petition once.
 Election petitions for a role cannot exist while anyone is elected to that role.
 Impeachment petitions for a role cannot exist unless that player is elected to that role.
 This means that if another player is elected when your petition was aaaalmost ready, you have to throw it out and run from scratch after they die or are impeached.
 If a petition has the signatures of more than 50% of the living players, then the player who has the petition can use it by pm-ing the Mods the names of the players who signed.
 There are two elected roles, and a petition must list the name of the role.

 ###Mayor